SolidOS/solidos/README.md

 More information can be also found over at the [server, solidcommunity.net, repo](https://github.com/solid/solidcommunity.net/wiki).
 ```

-Before you start make sure you have access to all the github repo's and all the npm package.
-Get a VPS running Ubuntu, for instance at https://digitalocean.com, and ssh into server as root.
+Before you start, make sure you have access to all the GitHub repos and all the npm packages.
+Using Ubuntu or alike, ssh into server as root.

 ```sh
 tmux new